-9.4 Reserve provision
+8.4 Reserve provision

 PLEXOS requires the user to specify which generators can provide a particular type of reserve.
 Some may be better suited for providing SR than LFAS, and some may not be suitable for providing reserve at all, depending on their operational flexibility and the commercial objectives of their owners.
 Both Synergy and IPPs are able to provide LFAS subject to meeting technical requirements (i.e. being connected to AGC).
 At present NewGen Kwinana is the only IPP providing LFAS.
-System Management has confirmed that no other IPP is currently in the process of qualifying as an LFAS Facility.
-We have therefore assumed that NewGen Kwinana will remain the only IPP providing LFAS during this period.
+System Management will be asked to confirm that no other IPP is currently in the process of qualifying as an LFAS Facility.
+If this is the case then NewGen Kwinana will remain the only IPP providing LFAS during this period.
 SR is provided by Synergy or through ancillary service contracts.